kelvtech-co-uk/autoface/README.md

 # autoface
-Real-time camera monitoring, face detection and recognition inside a docker container using OpenCV.
+A self-hosted, quick, light weight and real-time camera monitoring application which includes face detection and recognition using OpenCV.

 ### Code Journey
 * **archived_code/v1:**   Hack of Miguel Grinberg's and PORNPASOK SOOKYEN's code pulling frames off my webcam using go2rtc and streaming to a browser session using Flask